 The floor and ceiling

-Spreads offer you limited risk by having a minimum value they can’t go below.
-This means that if the underlying market price moves below that value, the floor price, the spread’s value won’t drop further.
-The spread’s correlation with the market simply disengages and the spread value stops moving.
+Call Spreads offer you limited risk by having a minimum value they can’t go below.
+This means that if the underlying market price moves below that value, the floor price, the call spread’s value won’t drop further.
+The call spread’s correlation with the market simply disengages and the call spread value stops moving.

-Why is the spread price higher than the underlying market price?
+Why is the call spread price higher than the underlying market price?

-In exchange for the limited risk advantage you get with the spread, your spread price is adjusted to include the value of the protection.
-The spread price also reflects the profit potential of the spread, the amount it can continue to go up or down to bring more profits your way.
+In exchange for the limited risk advantage you get with the call spread, your call spread price is adjusted to include the value of the protection.
+The call spread price also reflects the profit potential of the call spread, the amount it can continue to go up or down to bring more profits your way.

-If the futures price is inside the spread’s range, then the spread will have some amount of what’s called “intrinsic value.”
+If the futures price is inside the call spread’s range, then the call spread will have some amount of what’s called “intrinsic value.”
 Intrinsic value is also factored into the initial cost.
-You’ll pay more for a spread that has a higher probability of expiring with a profit.
+You’ll pay more for a call spread that has a higher probability of expiring with a profit.

 Close correlation with the underlying market

-- How the spread price moves in close linear correlation with the underlying within the range
+- How the call spread price moves in close linear correlation with the underlying within the range

-- How the spread is priced relative to the price of the underlying indicative market
+- How the call spread is priced relative to the price of the underlying indicative market